Frequently asked questions

 How soon will I get my report?

-Usually, a manuscript critique takes at least two weeks to prepare, a developmental edit at least three.
+Usually, a manuscript critique takes at least two weeks to prepare, a developmental edit at least four.
 But I do get booked up, so please get in touch sooner rather than later.

 What genres do you work in?

-I like all sorts of fiction: literary, crime, thrillers, science fiction, fantasy, LGBTQ, romance, historical... you name it.
+I like many sorts of fiction: literary, crime, thrillers, science fiction, fantasy, LGBTQ, historical ... you name it.
+I also work on narrative non-fiction.
 But I'm not too strong on short stories, poetry or children's books.
+Nor am I a good choice for academic writing.
+I also won't work on material with extreme or graphic violence.

 Is my work safe with you?